Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Collapsed.** The creature is Prone, can't use its movement to stand up, and it can't use Magic.

+**Hidden.** The creature is Unseen.
+DTs of attacks and Stealth checks are reduced by 4 instead of 2 (to a minimum of 2).

+**Invisible.** The creature is Unseen.
+DTs of attacks and Stealth checks are reduced by 6 instead of 2 (to a minimum of 2).

 **Prone.** The creature is lying on the ground, can't make physical attacks, and its DR is halved (rounded down).
 To get up, it can expend 3 movement squares or hexagons.
 A Prone creature can crawl at half speed (rounded down).

+**Unseen.** No one is looking at the creature.
+DTs of attacks and Stealth checks are reduced by 2 (to a minimum of 2).